Marcolini

-The Marcolini family is old Italian noble family, whose members held the title of Count.
+The Marcolini family is an old Italian noble family, whose members held the title of Count.
 In the 1752, one branch of the family, Marcolini-Ferretti, settled in the Electorate of Saxony and served there mostly as statesman, while members of the Italian Marcolini branch held significant ecclesiastical positions throughout history of Roman Catholic Church.

 Marcolini is also an Italian surname.